 Here are the SMS options you can choose from.

 1. Opt-in SMS

-Opt -in SMS are an excellent way to grow your list of supporters.
+Opt-in SMS is an excellent way to grow your list of supporters.
 Since the keyword and shortcode are so easy to remember, your supporters can easily text in to show solidarity.

 To those supporters who text in, an automatic response goes out with a link to the donation page.

-These are just a couple of examples for opt-in SMS.
+These are just a couple of examples of opt-in SMS.
 You can use it however it works best for your cause – be it growing your supporter list or getting event RSVPs.

 2. Broadcast texts